Kernel-Based Nonparametric Tests For Shape Constraints: Introduction

 \subsection{Related work}

-Our work builds upon the following lines of research.
-The first is concerned with shape-constrained regression tasks, wherein the estimator is restricted to be a positive/monotone/convex function, see \cite{Groeneboom2014, Sen2011, nonparametric20, muzellec2022, SDP_JMLR} and references therein.
-The second line of research focuses on the estimation of these shape restrictions in regression problems, which is more aligned with our work, see \cite{Silvapulle2001} and references therein.
-Parametric tests for econometric models have been developed in \cite{Shapiro1985, Wolak1987, Wolak1989, Andrews1998} to name a few, while nonparametric tests for shape constraints have been investigated in \cite{Ghoshal2000, Hall2000, Juditsky2002, Birke2013}.
-The non-parametric tests have been designed mostly for local averaging using kernel smoothing techniques, but do not discuss computational scalability.
-Yet another relevant field is learning theory, where asymptotic and finite-sample statistical properties have been derived in an RKHS framework, along with representer theorems.
-A few examples include \cite{Schlkopf2001, Cucker2001OnTM, cristianini2002support, Caponnetto2006, Mahoney2015, Filipovic2025}.
-However, most of these works are developed purely in the context of statistical learning and do not address the question of shape constraints in the estimation problem.
-Unlike shape-restricted estimation that enforces constraints during fitting, we estimate an unconstrained RKHS rule and test directional shape via finite-dimensional cone projections of derivative evaluations with plug-in covariance arising from a mean–variance objective.
+Our work is connected to several strands of the existing literature.
+The first concerns shape-constrained regression, where the estimator is required to satisfy properties such as positivity, monotonicity, or convexity; see, for example, \citet{Groeneboom2014, Sen2011, nonparametric20, muzellec2022, SDP_JMLR} and references therein.
+A second, more closely related line of research studies the estimation of such shape restrictions within regression models; see \citet{Silvapulle2001} and the works cited therein.
+In the econometrics literature, parametric tests have been proposed for models with inequality constraints, e.g., \citet{Shapiro1985, Wolak1987, Wolak1989, Andrews1998}, while nonparametric tests for shape restrictions have been explored in \citet{Ghoshal2000, Hall2000, Juditsky2002, Birke2013}.
+These nonparametric procedures are typically built on local averaging via kernel smoothing and largely overlook issues of computational scalability.
+Kernel-based techniques have also begun to play a growing role in financial econometrics; see \citet{kozak, Sandulescu2020, Boudabsa2021, Filipovic2022, Filipovic2024, Luzzi2025}.
+Another related area is statistical learning theory, where both asymptotic and finite-sample properties have been analyzed in RKHS settings, often with specifications of representer theorems; see, among others, \citet{Schlkopf2001, Cucker2001OnTM, cristianini2002support, Caponnetto2006, zhou2008derivative, Mahoney2015, Filipovic2025}.
+Nonetheless, this line of work is typically framed in terms of prediction and generalization, and does not directly address shape constraints in estimation.
+In contrast to shape-restricted estimation methods that incorporate constraints directly in the fitting step, our framework separates learning from validation: we first estimate an unconstrained RKHS predictor, then assess directional shape properties via finite-dimensional cone projections of derivative evaluations, using a plug-in covariance matrix derived from a mean-variance criterion.